-Baton Rouge is a river port city and the capital of Louisiana USA.
-It is located on Mississippi River's eastern bank, covers a total area of approx 205 km2 (79 ml2) and has population of around 230,000 (urban 595,000, metropolitan 830,000).
-The city is also Louisiana state's political hub and its second-largest - after New Orleans.
+Baton Rouge LA is a Mississippi River cruise port and the capital city of Louisiana (USA) with population around 230,000 (urban 595,000, metro 830,000).
+The city is also Louisiana state's political hub and its second-largest metropolitan area (after New Orleans).

-Baton Rouge is a major petrochemical, industrial, medical, motion picture, research and growing technology center of southern USA.
-Port of Greater Baton Rouge is USA's 10th largest in terms of shipping tonnage.
-It is also the farthest port upstream Mississippi River capable of handling Panamax vessels (DWT tonnage 52,500, LOA length 289 m / 950 ft), width 32 m / 106 ft).
+Baton Rouge is a major petrochemical, industrial, medical, motion picture, research and growing technology center of Southern USA.
+Port of Greater Baton Rouge is currently ranked the USA's 10th largest (by annual cargo shipping volumes/tonnage).
+It is also the farthest port upstream Mississippi River with capacity to handle Panamax cargo ships (DWT tonnage 52,500, LOA length 289 m / 950 ft), width 32 m / 106 ft).

 Baton Rouge is a college city with Louisiana State University, Southern University, Baton Rouge Community College, and Our Lady of the Lake College.
 All college students make approx 20% of the city population.

 On August 1, 2020, the Louisiana state (Governor John Bel Edwards) signed an agreement with the US Army Corps of Engineers for deepening Lower Mississippi River from 45 ft (13,7 m) to 50 ft (15,2 m).
 The USD 250 million (~EUR 213 M) project will provide larger cargo ships (Post-Panamax vessels) with access to Port Baton Rouge, Port South Louisiana, St Bernard Port (Chalmette LA), Port NOLA (New Orleans) and Plaquemines Port (at Mississippi's mouth on Gulf of Mexico, near Belle Chasse LA).
 Project's funding included USD 81 million from LADOTD (Louisiana Department of Transportation and Development / state government organization).